 Sandi and I both share a personality trait: neither of us likes being told no. When I didn’t let her get out of skipping a run, she paid me back by not letting me out of starting up an Instagram page.
 In January of 2015, Sandi showed up at my house and began taking pictures with her phone.
 She and my daughter Lexi conspired to create an Instagram page, and with my reluctant consent, we launched The Spoiled Home with a picture of a bottle of wine or champagne (I honestly don’t know).
 If you go far enough back on our page, the picture is still there as a reminder of our humble and extremely generic beginning.
 Sandi’s friend Paula came up with our handle.
 We are so grateful; otherwise, we would be called “My Two Home Girls.”
 We keep that caption on our website, too, as a reminder of those early days when we didn’t have a partnership agreement or a plan.
 We just had a hobby.

 In the beginning, we didn’t blog or have a website; we just shared pictures daily.
 Sandi would post one day then I would the next.
 We began taking on side jobs decorating houses for people.
-Although Instagram was a hobby to us, we were passionate about actively engaging with our audience and working hard at building our following.
+Although Instagram was a creative outlet for us, we were passionate about actively engaging with our audience and working hard at building our following.
 Some big accounts shared pictures of our homes: a living room picture was named one of Pottery Barn’s Top 10 Pinterest Pictures of 2015; Tuesday Morning featured a picture of our home in their spring catalogue; General Electric paid us to feature a light bulb.
 We did not even know that making money on social media was a thing!
 We received an email inviting us to be influencers through the affiliate program RewardStyle.
 We were initially skeptical about signing up, but we decided to give it a try.